bozdogan/binary-coded_avatar/README.md

 but the picture is created directly from binary code of given text.
 Hence, worse looking.
 Currently under heavy agile development.
 All the known "design patterns" is going to be applied to the codebase eventually, even it they don't fit.
-We aim for Mobile-First Approach&trade;but currently don't have a UI/UX designer so we hired a Full-Stack Frontend designer who can barely design a Swing `JFrame`.
+We aim for Mobile-First Approach&trade; but currently don't have a UI/UX designer so we hired a Full-Stack Frontend designer who can barely design a Swing `JFrame`.

 As you can see we're pretty fucked up.
 But we're not hopeless.
 We have hope.
 Some day